2023-2024 Saddleback College Promise Program Frequently Asked Questions

 The Promise program will not cover the cost of these automotive tools.
 Students enrolled in our Automotive Technology program are not required to purchase automotive tools as a condition of enrollment.
 Some students qualify for financial support to purchase tools via industry-supported scholarships or professional tools from industry suppliers.

 Yes.
-The Financial Aid Office offers students support through Zoom Monday - Friday during their posted business hours.
-The Financial Aid Office also offers a series of workshops to assist students with their FAFSA or CA Dream Act applications.
+The Financial Aid Office offers students support in-person, over the phone, and through Zoom Monday - Friday during their posted business hours